MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/github-pages-action.md

 # GitHub Pages action
-> How to build GH Pages from master, for Jekyll and other site generators
+> A generic action which builds a GH Pages and works great with Jekyll and React/Vue JS apps

 Action: